millipz/millipz.github.io/_posts/2018-02-27-Mechanical- Keyboards-UK-Meetup.md

   - The Plover Discord Group
   - The Plover subreddit

 - Find time to make a demonstration to a larger group.
-This was not really suitable for this event, but would be a good way to demonstrate interest.
+This was not really suitable for this event, but would be a good way to boost interest.

 _This post was written (mostly) using Plover at around 8wpm :)_